starkware-libs/cairo-docs/src/starkware/cairo/docs/cairo_by_example/building_blocks/example_inputs.rst

 To explore the program structure and debug, visit the tracer at http://localhost:8100/.

-Finally, programs can be sent to public Ethereum testnet (Ropsten).
+Next, the programs can be sent to public Ethereum testnet (Ropsten).
+SHARP crates the proof and saves it in a compact format it the Fact Registry contract as CALLDATA.

 .. tested-code:: none example_variables_sharp

     cairo-sharp submit --source MyProgram.cairo \
     --program_input input.json

+Once the transaction has been mined, a solidity contract can be deployed to interact with the program above.
+An example contract format in the Ethereum smart contract language Solidity might take the following form:

+.. none

+    contract NumberLogger {
+        bytes constant public myCairoProgram = hex'0x315e1280c95a7310985b71130986150723';

+        function approve_value(uint a) {
+            # Compute hashes
+            # Call isValid
+            # Do some action
+        }
+    }

 .. test::